 This case involves a landmark challenge by local graziers and conservation groups against a large coal mine proposed to be constructed in the Galilee Basin of central Queensland.
 It shows the importance of public objection rights and independent review by courts of large projects.

 If approved, the mine is intended to produce 30 million tonnes of thermal coal per annum over 30 years.
 It is proposed to operate alongside another new mine, Kevin’s Corner.
 Coal from the two mines is proposed to be shipped by a new rail line to the Port of Abbot Point for export.

 The mine is proposed to consist of six open-cut pits, each of 4 x 4 km in area, stretching 24 km in a north-south line.
 A bulk coal sample pit was dug on the site in 2010-2011 as part of the exploration phase for the mine but is very small compared to the proposed mine.

-The mine began its application process in 2008 and has not yet been fully approved or commenced operation.
+The Alpha and Kevin’s Corner mines began their application process in 2008 and have not yet been fully approved or commenced operation.

 In Queensland, the major approvals required for large mines under State and Federal legislation are:

 - a mining lease under the Mineral Resources Act 1989 (Qld) (MRA);

 - an environmental authority under the Environmental Protection Act 1994 (Qld) (EPA); and